yalonso7/Alonrod_devsecops/PoC IaC/Readme,MD.md

 terraform apply -var="project_id=your-project-id"
 ```

-Note: These Terraform files will and should trigger findings in security scanning tools within CNAPP or CASB like:
+Note: These Terraform files will and should trigger findings in cloud security scanning tools within CNAPP or CASB like:
 - Checkov
 - tfsec
 - Terrascan